 I was an expert witness supporting a lawsuit against a consulting firm.
 Several products being implemented from the vendor worked.
 But one product, which again had been lied onto the account, pulled down the rest of the project creating great animosity between the customer and the consulting company.

 That one product was such a problem; it caused the consulting company to repeatedly go out to the market to find the most experienced resource.
-This is to try to mitigate the problematic application and to double up on resources, which caused them to cut resources in other areas as they had fixed price bid the project.
+This is to try to mitigate the problematic application and double up on resources, which caused them to cut resources in other areas as they had a fixed price bid for the project.

 I happen to write about this exact product at least seven years before this case and told companies that it should not be purchased.

 That one problematic product is eventually what caused business losses and the lawsuit to occur.